-We applied to the Innovation Fund to allow us to run a Train the Trainer programme which will be targeted at our voluntary and community organisations operating in Slough and surrounding areas who work directly with and support, families and children.
+We applied to the Innovation Fund to allow us to run a Train the Trainer programme which targeted our voluntary and community organisations operating in Slough and surrounding areas working directly with and supporting, families and children.

-The aim of this programme will be to develop and enhance the skills of particularly micro and small Black, Asian Minority and Ethnic (BAME) community leaders so that they can develop the necessary knowledge and expertise to share and upskill their community volunteers.
-This Train the Trainer programme will be innovative in that it will focus on supporting the needs of diverse communities, those with different perspectives and from varied cultures.
+The aim of this programme is to develop and enhance the skills of particularly micro and small Black, Asian Minority and Ethnic (BAME) community leaders so that they can develop the necessary knowledge and expertise to share and upskill their community volunteers.
+This Train the Trainer programme is innovative in that it will focus on supporting the needs of diverse communities, those with different perspectives and from varied cultures.

 We want to help to change this narrative, and this can only be done through the support of people within those communities that can help make an impact.
 The Train the Trainer programme will be open to the wider voluntary sector as well as those from diverse backgrounds as the idea is to create a group of people from varied backgrounds and experiences who can share best practice and increase awareness of how culture, traditions and the family network play a tremendous part on people’s mental health and wellbeing.

 In late March 2022 we completed our first course, celebrating the achievements of eight local people who qualified and will now be able to train others.
 Through this process our relationships were strengthened which will also benefit local communities.